sahilchopra/design-patterns-in-ruby/composite.md

 # Composite Pattern
+The Composite Pattern is a structural design pattern that allows you to compose objects into tree structures to represent part-whole hierarchies.
+This pattern lets clients treat individual objects and compositions of objects uniformly

 ## Problem
 We need to build a hierarchy of tree objects and want to interact with all them the same way, regardless of whether it's a leaf object or not.